-Does this reversal of time reverse causality?
-Minkowski interpreted Einstein’s theory to let objects move in space-time dimensions.
-This allowed a block theory of time, where every event that ever was or will be can be paged like a book (Barbour,1999).
-If time is a dimension, an entity going backwards in time reverses causality, but the anti-electron in Figure 4.8 isn’t doing that.
-It is entering the collision just as the electron is, so there is no causal reversal.
-This approach then doesn’t explain how anti-matter time works.
+Does this time reversal reverse causality?
+Minkowski interpreted Einstein’s theory so that objects move in time dimension, to allow a block theory of time, where every event that ever was or will be can be paged like a book (Barbour, 1999).
+If time is a dimension, an entity going backwards in time reverses causality, but the anti-electron in Figure 4.8 is entering the collision just as the electron is, so there is no causal reversal.
+Assuming that time is a dimension then doesn’t explain how anti-matter time works.

-Einstein’s conclusion that every object in the universe has its own clock means there is no space-time canvas upon which objects exist.
-A processing model explains this by saying that every point in the quantum network runs at its own rate, so time can vary.
+Einstein argued that every object in the universe has its own clock, so there is no space-time canvas upon which objects exist.
+In processing terms, time varies because every point in the network runs at its own rate.
 Time then ticks by for matter as clockwise cycles complete but for anti-matter, time ticks by as anti-clockwise cycles complete.
 Anti-matter then exists in anti-time as matter exists in time because its processing runs in reverse.
-It follows that to a matter entity, anti-matter runs time in reverse, but to the anti-matter entity, it is matter time that is running in reverse.
-If matter exists by processing and anti-matter exists by anti-processing, in both cases time passes as processing cycles complete.
+It follows that to a matter entity, anti-matter runs time in reverse, but to the anti-matter entity, matter is running time in reverse.
+Anti-matter exists by anti-processing as matter exists by processing, so both their times pass as processing cycles complete.

-An interesting corollary is that time can only run in reverse if it is virtual.
-It follows that Feynman diagrams need two axes for time, one for matter and one for anti-matter.
-Time has two flavors based on the processing direction, so not only does every entity in our universe have its own clock, it also has its own clock direction.
+Note that time can run in reverse because it is virtual, so Feynman diagrams need two time axes, one for matter and one for anti-matter.
+Time based on processing has a direction, so every entity in our universe has not only its own clock but also its own clock direction.

 Neither time nor anti-time can be reversed because a physical event is a reboot that can’t be undone.
-Anti-matter exists in anti-time between physical events, but it can no more undo its physical events than matter can.
-Time then can’t be reversed, rewound, or fast-forwarded, whether by matter or anti-matter, so there is no time travel.
+Anti-matter runs anti-time between physical events, but it can no more undo a physical event than matter can.
+Time then can’t be reversed, rewound, or fast-forwarded, whether by matter or anti-matter, so time travel is a fantasy.

 1) No anti-matter, for some unknown reason?